 The primary sources for corporate governance requirements for capital companies in Germany (GmbH, AG, KGaA, SE) are:

-Beyond this, for listed companies the German Corporate Governance Code ( or DCGK) sets further corporate governance rules, which differentiate between recommendations and suggestions.
-In 2020, the DCGK introduced the new category of principles which precede the recommendations and suggestions regarding a certain subject matter and outline the fundamentals of the applicable law.
+Beyond this, the German Corporate Governance Code (Deutscher Corporate Governance Kodex or DCGK) sets out further corporate governance rules for listed companies, which differentiate between recommendations and suggestions.
+In 2020, the DCGK introduced the category of principles which precede the recommendations and suggestions regarding a certain subject matter and outline the fundamentals of the applicable law.

 Moreover, non-governmental regulations such as applicable listing rules enacted by the stock exchanges also establish corporate governance requirements.